Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Oswald Peraza At The Plate

-- Peraza has picked up a hit in 12 games this season (40.0%), including one multi-hit game.
+- Peraza has picked up a hit in 12 games this year (38.7%), including one multi-hit game.

-- In 30 games played this season, he has not hit a long ball.
+- In 31 games played this year, he has not gone deep.

-- In seven games this year, Peraza has picked up an RBI, with more than one RBI once.
+- In seven games this season, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored in seven of 30 games so far this year.
+- He has scored in seven games this year (22.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.